ValeSayfa/MasterThesis/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+In this section, a step by step series of process will show you how to set up a development and running environment to use the web-based tool.

-Say what the step will be
+**STEP1**
+- Download <a href="https://www.apachefriends.org/index.html/" target="_blank">**XAMPP**</a> for Windows, a free and easy to install Apache distribution containing PHP and MySQL.

 ```
 Give the example